 Have you ever wanted to make your own soap at home?
 Or have you ever wondered “What do I need to start soap making?”
-All you need to make your own soap is oil, lye and distilled water.
+Here is a breakdown of everything you need to make your own homemade cold process soap in the comfort of your own home.
+The basic ingredients you need to make your own soap is oil, lye and distilled water.
+Before I get into the recipe I’m going to go through all the basic ingredients you need to make soap and discuss the equipment and supplies you can use.

-I have a kit of oils and butters available for sale enough to make 1 soap loaf, but I also have links available if you want to purchase your own products online in larger quantities.
-These are the best quality to price supplies and ingredients I found on Amazon, and they are also amazon affiliate links.
-Purchasing amazon products through my links is a small action that supports by business and website.
-I will only endorse products that I use in my own soap making process, and that is proven to be a great quality product.
+I have a kit of oils and butters available to make 1 soap loaf, but I also have links available if you want to purchase your own products online in larger quantities.
+These are the best quality to price supplies and ingredients I found on Amazon.
+I get commissions for purchases made through links in this post.
+I will only endorse quality products that I would purchase myself and use in my own soap making process.

 74g Avocado Oil